duckdb/duckdb-web/_posts/2022-10-28-lightweight-compression.md

      width="100%"
      />

-The constant data set can be compressed by simply storing the value of the pattern and how many times the pattern repeats (e.g. `1x8`).
+The constant data set can be compressed by simply storing the value of the pattern and how many times the pattern repeats (e.g., `1x8`).
 The random noise, on the other hand, has no pattern, and is therefore not compressible.

 ## General Purpose Compression Algorithms